Ari-Kishon/GPT-playlist-generator/README.md

 If no match is found, ignore the track.

 ## Examples
-\* Please note that the speed and quality of the generated playlist varies between different modesl of GPT.
+\* Please note that the speed and quality of the generated playlist varies between different models of GPT.
    For the best results it is recommended to use gpt-4 if possible.

 | Prompt                                                   | Model  | Temperature